London Underground: Architecture

-When the Central line was extended east, the stations were simplified Holden proto-Brutalist designs, and a cavernous concourse built at Gants Hill in honour of early Moscow Metro stations.
+When the Central line was extended east, the stations were simplified Holden proto-Brutalist designs, and a cavernous concourse built at Gants Hill in honour of early Moscow Metro stations (for which the LPTB supplied engineers).
 Few new stations were built in the 50 years after 1948, but Misha Black was appointed design consultant for the 1960s Victoria line, contributing to the line's uniform look, with each station having an individual tile motif.
 Notable stations from this period include Moor Park, the stations of the Piccadilly line extension to Heathrow and Hillingdon.

 In recent years, the stations of the 1990s Jubilee Line Extension were designed in a high-tech style by architects such as Norman Foster and Michael Hopkins.
 The project was critically acclaimed, with the Royal Fine Arts Commission describing the project as "an example of patronage at its best and most enlightened", and two stations shortlisted for the Stirling Prize.
 Stations were built to the latest standards, future proofed for growth, with innovations such as Platform screen doors.
 West Ham station was built as a homage to the red brick tube stations of the 1930s, using brick, concrete and glass.

 Many platforms have unique interior designs to help passenger identification.
 The tiling at Baker Street incorporates repetitions of Sherlock Holmes's silhouette; at Tottenham Court Road semi-abstract mosaics by Eduardo Paolozzi feature musical instruments, tape machines and butterflies; and at Charing Cross, David Gentleman designed the mural depicting the construction of the Eleanor Cross.
 Robyn Denny designed the murals on the Northern line platforms at Embankment.